josephsl/wintenApps/addoninternals.md

 If one add-on can define my passion for NVDA, it would be Windows App Essentials, a soon to be discontinued add-on.
 What started out as a small app module for Insider Hub became one of the most recognizable add-ons in NVDA community, offering needed fixes and features to make Windows 10 and 11 more accessible and usable for NVDA users along with communicating accessibility needs to app developers.
 Since September 2015, the add-on has changed a lot, and so did Windows, apps, NVDA, and my own life.
 For the past nine years, I and Windows App Essentials were inseparable, but the time has come to let the add-on go.

 When I started development of Windows App Essentials in 2015, I knew that the lifetime of the add-on was limited.
 While I promised to support the add-on as long as Windows Insider Program was a thing, deep down I knew that the lifetime of the add-on depended on add-on features and bug fixes being integrated into NVDA.
 Throughout 2024, the last pieces of this add-on became part of NVDA, with the final part being a bug fix for modern keyboard included in NVDA 2025.1.
-Afterwards, the only thing the add-on will do is reduce verbosity when announcing Windows Update status in Windows 10 Settings app, and in October 2025 (Windows 10's end of life), that, too, will become history.
+Afterwards, the only thing the add-on will do is reduce verbosity when announcing Windows Update status in Windows 10 Settings app unless additional accessibility issues must be addressed, and in October 2025 (Windows 10's end of life), that, too, will become history.

 The upcoming Windows 10 end of life and my current status as an up and coming researcher led to the decision to discontinue the add-on in late 2025.
 I felt bittersweet when announcing my decision in 2024, knowing that there was no other add-on like it where I can pour out my advocacy skills through programming.
 However, I knew that add-on development can become a distraction as I learn to practice research, so I decided to take the necessary step to wind down this activity.
 Although the add-on is fading into history in 2025, I still dream of accessible apps and opportunities to advocate for it in different forms.